timescale/docs/timescaledb/how-to-guides/hypertables/about-hypertables.md

 Space partitioning is optional.
 It is not usually recommended for regular hypertables, except in very particular circumstances.
 It is recommended for distributed hypertables, to balance inserts between nodes.
-For more information, see the sections on [best practices for space partitioning][best-practices-space] and on [distributed hypertables][about-distributed-hypertables].
+For more information, see the sections on
+[best practices for space partitioning][best-practices-space] and [distributed hypertables][about-distributed-hypertables].

 When space partitioning is on, 2 dimensions are used to divide data into chunks: the time dimension and the space dimension.
 You can specify the number of